 Visiting the Doctor

-I thought I was losing my mind, soon as I turned 40, I started to notice changes in my body.
+I thought I was losing my mind, soon as I turned 40, I started to notice health changes in my body.
 We had just moved to the country on 8 acres of heaven.
 Fresh air, open fields and finally my own barn.
 So then why couldn’t I get to sleep?
 I felt run down all the time.

 Taking naps didn’t work.
 I started to think maybe it was the well water.
 I started asking my family for suggestions.
 After all, what’s the benefit of having so many cousins and aunts, if I couldn’t get some of their wisdom?
 Heck, half of them were already menopausing.
 “Get the water tested”, is all I kept hearing.
 Aside from some iron the water came back in the normal range.
 As a precaution, I still put filters on all the faucets.